 I think it’s fair to characterize Politics & the Order of Love as a productive entry into a discussion of Augustine and his politics and whether or how they might prove useful for ressourcement — rather than as a constructive proposal about the actual concrete shape or content of an Augustinian liberalism.
 That is: Gregory wants to rescue Augustine from his critics: not wholly, but to a sufficient degree that he might be a fruitful resource for the development of liberalism.
-In particular, as the subtitle of the book suggests, Gregory takes Augustinian thought to be helpful for the development of liberal citizens.
-That is: an Augustinian (and more generally a publicly Christian) citizen can be a good citizen of a liberal order because and not in spite of her Augustinian Christianity.
+As the subtitle of the book suggests, Gregory takes Augustinian thought to be helpful for the development of liberal citizens.
+That is: an Augustinian (and more generally a publicly Christian) citizen can be a good citizen of a liberal order because, not in spite of, her Augustinian Christianity.
 In particular, he wants to open space for distinctively Augustinian ideas of love in political theology and political philosophy.

 Thus, in his first chapter, Gregory writes:

 And likewise in the conclusion: